wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 * Social media counters: Twitter Tweet, Facebook Like, Google +1, Linkedin Share, Pinterest - Pin it
 * Compatible with all major web browsers: Firefox, Chrome, Internet Explorer, Safari, Opera.
 * Share toolbar works with desktop and mobile devices (mobile phones and tablets).
 Tested with PC, Apple iOS / iPhone / iPad and Google Android devices.
 * Real-time button preview in admin settings.
+You will be able to see the preview of share buttons as you configure them.
 * Support for right-to-left (RTL) scripts / languages (Arabic, Persian, Urdu, Hebrew, Yiddish, Syriac, Thaana/Dhivehi, N'Ko, Chinese, Japanese).
 * Hide or show buttons for specific posts / pages (see Shortcodes below)
 * Hide or show buttons for posts / pages / front page / categories